CtrlK

 Specificity

-Lists multiple specific concrete actions and domains: allocation reduction, CPU efficiency, memory layout, GC tuning, pooling, caching, hot-path optimization, and performance code review.
-The 'if X bottleneck, then apply Y' framing adds methodological specificity.
+Lists multiple specific concrete actions with comprehensive coverage: 'allocation reduction, CPU efficiency, memory layout, GC tuning, pooling, caching, and hot-path optimization', framed by the directive 'if X bottleneck, then apply Y'.

 Completeness